Best-Effort Policies for Robust Markov Decision Processes: Empirical Evaluation

 To show that PRISM returns an arbitrary \optimalrobust (but not necessarily \RBE) policy, we define the IMDP's actions in different orders.
 Let $\nu \in [0,1]$ be the fraction of states in which the \besteffort action is defined first.
 We consider $\nu=0$ (non-\besteffort always defined first), $\nu=1$ (\besteffort defined first), and $\nu=0.5$ (a coin-flip decides which action is defined first).
 We repeat each experiment over $10$ seeds.
 The results in \cref{tab:gridworld_prism} show the percentage of states where the optimal robust policy returned by PRISM chooses the \besteffort action (\ie the action with an interval for the slipping probability).
 Essentially, the PRISM policy sticks to the first action it finds to be \optimalrobust, so the fraction of \besteffort actions is roughly proportional to $\nu$.
 Thus, PRISM finds \optimalrobust policies, but not necessarily \RBE ones.

-Conversely, for our method, we apply \cref{thm:char:maxmax_unique} by again running robust value iteration with PRISM, but this time over the \optimalrobust policies and for the \emph{best-case} slipping probability.
-This second run of value iteration is over a smaller set of policies and less than doubles the runtime (especially for $|S| = 10^4$), thus confirming our results from \cref{sec:characterization}.
-The resulting optimal policy always chooses the actions with the interval-valued slipping probabilities.
-Thus, and as confirmed by the rightmost column of \cref{tab:gridworld_prism}, the use of \cref{thm:char:maxmax_unique} indeed always leads to \RBE policies.
+Conversely, for our method, we apply \cref{corr:char:maxmax_unique} by again running robust value iteration with PRISM, but this time over the \optimalrobust policies and for the \emph{best-case} slipping probability.
+This second run of value iteration is over a smaller set of policies and less than doubles the runtime (especially for $|S| = 10^4$), thus confirming our results from \cref{sec:characterization}: the complexity for computing \RBE policies is still dominated by that of robust value iteration, making the process feasible whenever robust optimal policies can be computed.
+The policy obtained using our approach always chooses actions with the interval-valued slipping probabilities.
+Thus, and as confirmed by the rightmost column of \cref{tab:gridworld_prism}, the use of \cref{corr:char:maxmax_unique} indeed always leads to \RBE policies.